FAQs

 Prior experience is helpful, but not required.
 However, candidates should have a strong commitment to undergraduate education.

-Candidates who have already identified one or more prospective mentors are welcome to make contact at any time.
+Candidates who have already identified one or more prospective mentors are encouraged to make contact at any time.
 Please indicate this on your application form.

 The entire group of fellows and administrators meet monthly for lunch to discuss research progress, experiences at partnering schools, successes, and challenges.
 These networking lunches are an integral part of the program.

-Yes, all applicants will present a seminar to our director and the research lab(s) of interest.
+All applicants will present a seminar to research lab(s) of interest.

 Depending on availability, during your visit you may meet with all faculty members of interest.

-Each PennPORT IRACDA scholar teaches one course as instructor of record in each of two.
-The second year of the program is the teaching intensive year.
+Each PennPORT IRACDA scholar teaches at least one semester-long course as instructor of record, with an optional second semester of teaching.
+Teaching typically occurs in the second year of the program.

-Scholar salaries are governed by Penn’s minimum postdoctoral stipends, which exceed NIH guidelines.
-Medical benefits are based on Penn’s benefits for non-NRSA postdocs.
-Rules governing CHOP and Wistar-based postdocs differ slightly, but salaries and benefits are comparable.
+Salaries for all PennPORT scholars are governed by Penn’s minimum postdoctoral stipends, which exceed NIH guidelines.
+Benefits for Penn-based scholars are based on Penn’s benefits for non-NRSA postdocs.
+Benefits differ slightly for postdocs based at CHOP and Wistar

 Yes, travel costs to the teaching institutions are paid by the PennPORT IRACDA program.